dbendy/message-queue/README.md

 You can use a different database if you would like to as long as [`Sequelize`](http://docs.sequelizejs.com/) supports it.
 In order to do so, you will have to install the necessary npm module for connecting to that database.
 You can then supply all the configuration needed for connecting to that database to this server via environmental variables.
 See [custom configuratin](#custom-configuration).

-## How this could scale for meeting high-volume demands
+## How this could scale to meet high-volume requests

 A few ideas: